-In 2014, 2015, 2016 and 1H2017, we had arranged for bank financing for certain purchasers of our Group's properties and provided guarantees to secure obligations of such purchaser for repayments.
+In 2016, 2017 and 2018, we had arranged for bank financing for certain purchasers of our properties and provided guarantees to secure obligations of such purchaser for repayments.
 Such guarantees will terminate upon the earlier of (i) the transfer of the building ownership certificate to the purchaser; or (ii) the satisfaction of mortgage loans by the purchasers of the properties.

-Pursuant to the terms of the guarantees, upon default of mortgage payments by these purchasers, we would be responsible to repay the outstanding mortgage principal together with accrued interest and penalties owed by the defaulting purchasers to the banks and our Group would be entitled to take over the legal title and possession of the related properties.
-Our Group's guarantee period starts from the date of grant of mortgage.
+Pursuant to the terms of the guarantees, upon default of mortgage payments by these purchasers, we would be responsible to repay the outstanding mortgage principal together with accrued interest and penalties owed by the defaulting purchasers to the banks and we would be entitled to take over the legal title and possession of the related properties.
+Our guarantee period starts from the date of grant of mortgage.
 Our Directors consider that the likelihood of default of payments by the purchasers is minimal and therefore the financial guarantee measured at fair value is immaterial.
 The following table shows our total mortgage guarantees as of the dates indicated: